 This factsheet sets out the tax implications of a Settlement Agreement payment and answers the question, “Are Settlement Agreements taxable?”

 Settlement Agreements are legally binding agreements between an employer and an employee, formerly known as a Compromise Agreement.
-Whether you are an employer letting staff go or an employee about to lose your job, Settlement Agreement advice from a solicitor is essential.
+Whether you are an employer letting staff go or an employee about to lose your job, obtaining Settlement Agreement advice from a specialist Settlement Agreements solicitor is essential.

-It is usual for a Settlement Agreement to be entered into either shortly before or after termination of an employee’s employment.
+It is usual for a Settlement Agreement to be entered into either shortly before or after the termination of an employee’s employment.
 These agreements are sometimes used when redundancies are made, but they can be used in a number of situations.

-A Settlement Agreement allows for a clean break of the employment relationship where you as the employee agrees to waive your right to bring claims in return for an agreed sum, or compensation.
+A Settlement Agreement allows for a clean break of the employment relationship where you as the employee agree to waive your right to bring claims in return for an agreed sum or compensation.
 Generally speaking, your employer can pay the first £30,000 compensation for the Settlement Agreement tax free, but this will not apply to all payments.
 Tax on Settlement Agreement differs according to a range of considerations.

 How Settlement Agreement payments are treated for tax purposes will depend on the basis on which they are paid.

 All payments made for the period up to the point that the contract of employment ends are subject to deductions of tax and national insurance in the normal way.

 Very often, you will have holiday owing to you when your employment ends.
 Payments made in lieu of holiday are taxable.